 Medical Assisting (A.O.S)

-ASA College's Medical Assistant Program, taught a both our Brooklyn and Manhattan Campus, is designed for individuals considering a career in healthcare as a medical assistant or within the other disciplines of healthcare services.
+ASA College's Medical Assisting Program, taught a both our Brooklyn and Manhattan Campus, is designed for individuals considering a career in healthcare as a medical Assisting or within the other disciplines of healthcare services.

 Students also study healthcare administration, which encompasses topics like insurance practices, requirements, regulations and how to ensure proper reimbursement for services.
 Professors for all clinical courses are licensed medical doctors (MDs).

-Graduates of our Medical Assistant Program are trained to be proficient in preparing medical documents, reports and capable of performing duties both the front office and examining room of any healthcare facility.
+Graduates of our Medical Assisting Program are trained to be proficient in preparing medical documents, reports and capable of performing duties both the front office and examining room of any healthcare facility.

-FILL OUT THIS FORM TO REQUEST MORE INFORMATION ABOUT ASA COLLEGE'S MEDICAL ASSISTANT PROGRAM
+FILL OUT THIS FORM TO REQUEST MORE INFORMATION ABOUT ASA COLLEGE'S MEDICAL ASSISTING PROGRAM

-ASA's Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon recommendation of the Curriculum Review Board of the American Association of Medical Assistants' Endowment.
+ASA's Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon recommendation of Medical Assisting Education Review Board (MAERB).

-- The Certified Medical Assistant Exam (CMA) - granted by the American Association of Administrative Assistants (AAMA)
+- The Certified Medical Assisting Exam (CMA) - granted by the American Association of Administrative Assistings (AAMA)

 Listed as one of the Top 25 Fastest Growing Occupations in New York State, the Department of Labor estimated a 31% growth of Certified Medical Assistants between 2010-2030 in response to the rise in demand of trained medical personnel.